samsquire/ideas3/README.md

 Most application servers have the capacity to have objects that outlive requests.
 I propose this opportunity to load an object graph that represents application state in each application server.
 This model could be used for read only queries for added performance.

-# 59. Situational awareness app
+# 59. Life indicators - Situational awareness apps

 My phone should know where I'm going to be sleeping and where I'm going to be eating in advance.
 I liken it to another status indicator along the notification area of the phone.
 I should be able to swipe down the notification area and click food and click what I want to eat and have it automatically sourced.